Three rivers wind through Missoula and lakes lie in every direction, making it the ideal destination for water recreation and fun in the sun.

 If you have questions while on the river, look for a river ambassador!
 These friendly folks hang around the Clark Fork, Bitterroot, and Blackfoot Rivers in the Missoula area between late June and early September, moving between access points, parking and shuttle areas, and sometimes on the river on SUP boards and kayaks.
 You can come to them with questions about appropriate put-ins and take-outs, river safety, route suggestions and more.

 Rivers provide tremendous natural, recreational, and economic benefits to Missoula.
-They sustain life for fish and wildlife, while keeping us close to nature.
-Whether you are visiting for a day or are a lifelong resident, we all play a role in caring for Missoula?s rivers.
-Thank you for keeping the rivers healthy and safe for all.
 Click here to read more and to download your copy of the Downtown River Map.

 It wouldn't be a trip to Missoula, or Montana, without a fishing adventure.
 We've all see the movie, A River Runs Through It, right?
 Fishing is absolutely central to this community.

 Kayaking or canoeing, Missoula is a paradise for the river-sports enthusiast.
 In fact, Missoula and kayaking go so well together, we built waves to practice on in the heart of downtown.

 Lakes near Missoula are great destination areas for water activities, camping and wildlife viewing.